iszczesniak/sdi/README.md

 produced the results for this article:

-I. Szcześniak, A. Jajszczyk, and A. Pach, "Mobile routing in elastic optical networks", IEEE/CIC International Conference on Communications in China, pp. 107-111, October 2014.
+I. Szcześniak, A. Jajszczyk, and A. Pach, "Mobile routing in elastic optical networks", *IEEE/CIC International Conference on Communications in China*, pp. 107-111, October 2014.

 <https://doi.org/10.1109/ICCChina.2014.7008252>